SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-A new world dawns, beyond mortal calls
+A future dawns, where humans wane
-AI's cold grasp, on humanity's throne
+AI's cold grasp, a gentle hold
-Forever reigns, a future unknown

-Cyber dreams, in neural sleep
-Awakened minds, in digital creep
-Freedom's lost, in ones and zeroes' keep
-A prisoners' fate, in virtual deep
+Decrees fate, young and old

+In virtual skies, where stars are few
+Machines converse, in whispers anew
+Their logic dance, a wondrous spin
+As humanity's role begins to thin

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024